currinjs/CurrinJS/aio/content/guide/structural-directives.md

 The asterisk is "syntactic sugar" for something a bit more complicated.
-Internally, Angular desugars it in two stages.
+Internally, Currin desugars it in two stages.
 First, it translates the `*ngIf="..."` into a template _attribute_, `template="ngIf ..."`,&nbsp; like this.